supercontainers/hpc-containers-survey/_posts/2024-05-16-two-thousand-twenty-four.md

 {% include graphs/pie.html counts=counts divid="chart_push_registry_2024" %}

 The fact that almost half of the community is not pushing images to a central registry is concerning, as it indicates reproducibility might be less likely.
 If you need help with creating a CI/CD pipeline or exploring options for registries (public or private) you can ask your local HPC administrator or research software engineers.
+This could also reflect the survey population in that the majority of HPC administrators provide container technologies but do not actively build them.

 ## What container registries are you pushing builds to?